A woman hugs the man who fatally shot her brother and 22 more in a racist attack at a Texas Walmart

-Speaking to the gunman who killed her brother and 22 other people, Yolanda Tinajero didn’t raise her voice or condemn him for his racist attack at a Walmart in 2019.
-Instead, she told him she forgave him, and wished she could give him a hug.
+Speaking to the gunman who killed her brother and 22 other people, Yolanda Tinajero did not raise her voice or condemn him for his racist attack at a Walmart in 2019.
+Instead she told him Tuesday that she forgave him, and wished she could give him a hug.

 The judge, in a surprising turn in an El Paso courtroom, allowed her to do just that.

-Note: This story has been updated to correct that Javier Rodriguez’s family members go to the cemetery to commemorate his birthday, not his death.